betterscientificsoftware/bssw.io/CuratedContent/CppCoreGuidelines.md

 ### Background

-C++ was originally created by Bjarne Stroustrup in 1979 while he was at Bell Labs as "C with Objects" (which was just a set of macros that generated C code before being compiled by a C compiler) with the first public version of Bell Labs Cfront C++ released in 1985.
+Bjarne Stroustrup created C++ in 1979 while he was at Bell Labs as "C with Objects" (which was just a set of macros that generated C code before being compiled by a C compiler) with the first public version of Bell Labs Cfront C++ released in 1985.
-C++ was originally designed and built on top of C and designed to interoperate with C at a fundamental level.
+C++ was initially designed and built on top of C and designed to interoperate with C at a fundamental level.
-(This legacy with C has been one of C++'s greatest strengthens and one of its greatest weaknesses.)
+(This legacy with C has been both one of C++'s greatest strengths and weaknesses.)
 In the years since then, C++ has undergone several ISO standards updates and is currently developing an updated ISO (International Standards Organization) C++ standard every three years, starting with ISO C++11 (where C++23 is the most recent approved standard at the time of this writing).
-Over the last 40 years, billions of lines of C++ code have been written and deployed with varying degrees of quality, safety, robustness and sustainability.
+Over the last 40 years, billions of lines of C++ code have been written and deployed with varying degrees of quality, safety, robustness, and sustainability.
-The way that C++ has evolved over the last 40+ years from a thin layer on top of C (together with the need for backward compatibility supporting billions of lines of previously written C++ code), has given rise to a huge and complex language and standard library.
+The way that C++ has evolved over the last 40+ years from a thin layer on top of C (together with the need for backward compatibility supporting billions of lines of previously written C++ code), has given rise to a vast and complex language and standard library.
 When used in raw form by undisciplined developers, C++ has been used to arguably create some of the most confusing, fragile, unsafe, and unsecure software in existence (riving C in this respect).
-However, dispite this, C++ has seen a resurgence in popularity and usage in recent years with C++ being the fastest growing language in 2022 and overtaking C to become the second most popular language (behind Python) in June 2024.<sup>[9],[10]</sup>
+However, despite this, C++ has seen a resurgence in popularity and usage in recent years, with C++ being the fastest-growing language in 2022 and overtaking C to become the second most popular language (behind Python) in June 2024.<sup>[9],[10]</sup>

-Over the years as C++ as evolved, numerous authors have written numerous books on how to successfully use the C++ programming language to create quality C++ software.<sup>[2]</sup>
+Over the years, as C++ has evolved, numerous authors have written books on how to successfully use the C++ programming language to create quality C++ software.<sup>[2]</sup>
-However, with each new C++ standard (which includes new language features and library extensions) and with updated experience and new idioms, much of the guidance in these prior books become obsolete (and even counter-productive) as time passes.
+However, with each new C++ standard (which includes new language features and library extensions) and with updated experience and new idioms, much of the guidance in these prior books becomes obsolete (and even counter-productive) as time passes.
-While some authors have put out updated versions of their books to compensate for new C++ standards and idioms (e.g., Scott Meyer's popular Effective C++ book<sup>[4],[6],[7]</sup> and other Effective C++ books<sup>[5],[8]</sup>), this is unsustainable and leaves a hole in guidance for the most effectively usage of modern C++ (as it evolves).
+While some authors have put out updated versions of their books to compensate for new C++ standards and idioms (e.g., Scott Meyer's popular Effective C++ book<sup>[4],[6],[7]</sup> and other Effective C++ books<sup>[5],[8]</sup>), this is unsustainable and leaves a hole in guidance for the most effective usage of modern C++ (as it evolves).

 ### Overview of the C++ Core Guidelines

-Would it not be nice if there was a way to take the best advice and idioms all of the excellent books that have been written by the thought leaders in the C++ community and update and combine them with modern language features, libraries, and idioms?
+Would it not be nice if there was a way to take the best advice and idioms from the excellent books written over the years by thought leaders in the C++ community and update and combine them with modern language features, libraries, and idioms?
-And what if these could be kept up-to-date as new C++ standards come out and the C++ community responds to the shifting needs of the software development community?
+And what if these combined guidelines could be constantly kept up-to-date as new C++ standards come out and the C++ community responds to the shifting needs of the software development community?
-That is exactly what the **C++ Core Guidelines** website seeks to do.
+That is precisely what the **C++ Core Guidelines** website seeks to do.
-Bjarne Stroustrup and Herb Sutter are the primary editors of the C++ Core Guidelines site and the content has been contributed by at least 330+ other C++ authors and developers.
+Bjarne Stroustrup (the inventor of C++ and still active in the C++ community) and Herb Sutter (author of many excellent books on C++ and active memory of the C++ standards committee) are the primary editors of the C++ Core Guidelines site, and the content has been contributed by at least 330+ other C++ authors and developers.

-The site is currently organized as a single `github.io` page with that is broken up into major sections covering a number of areas including:
+The site is currently organized as a single `github.io` page that is broken up into major sections covering several areas, including:

 * **In**: Introduction
 * **P**: Philosophy